≡ Menu

 • Cultivating an interactive and social class atmosphere.

-So how can you improve your question and answer sessions to get more out of your students and display your control?
+So, how can you improve your question-and-answer sessions to get more out of your students and demonstrate your control?

 Nine ways to improve student question and answer sessions: